TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Logging must be configured to allow [X] days/megabytes of local log retention and be configured to "roll over" the earliest logs in the event of a full log.

+### Maintain Backups of Cybersecurity Tools
+Critical systems must be backed up and stored in a way that prevents their being accessible from the network.
+Often connected backups are targeted for encryption or deletion.

+- Test recovery from backups at least annually for critical data, servers, and domains.

+## Standard Operating Prorcedures / Playbooks / Use Cases
+A library of Standard Operating Prorcedures / Playbooks / Use Cases documents shall be created and maintained to train new members, ensure uniformity, and to prevent unnecessary delays.

+This library shall be kept up-to-date by all Incident Responders with detailed procedures for products and Incident Response-specific tasks.
+Incident Responders are to assist in keeping articles up to date and reflective of current procedures by updating as soon as possible when steps change for any reason (i.e. software updates, governance updates, improvements in knowledge or experience gained).

 ## Ticketing System
 A full-featured ticketing system shall be used to track all Incidents.
 All tickets and related data shall be stored for a period of no less than 1 (one) year.
 Tickets shall have relevant emails and correspondence attached in such a way that they are archived alongside other incident details.